heroiclabs/nakama-docs/docs/javascript-client-guide.md

 console.log("Successfully sent chat message - ack: %o", messageAck);
 ```

-There is a lot more information about various chat feature available [here](social-in-app-notifications.md).
+You can find more information about the various chat features available [here](social-in-app-notifications.md).

 ## Handle events